gardener/test-infra/docs/GetStarted.md

 A testflow can be specified for the the real tests `spec.testflow` or exit handlers `.spec.onExit`.
 The exit handler flow is called when the testflow finished (success or unsuccessful).

-A flow is a DAG (Directed Asycyclic graph) that can be described by using the `dependsOn` to set a dependency to another step.
+A flow is a DAG (Directed Acyclic graph) that can be described by using the `dependsOn` to set a dependency to another step.
-The `dependsOn` attribute is a list of step names :warning: do not use `definition.name`.
+The `dependsOn` attribute is a list of step names :warning: do not use `definition.name` as dependency.

 ```yaml
 apiVersion: testmachinery.sapcloud.io/v1beta1